Photographing the night sky and all its wonders is as close as many of us will get to being out there. All you will need

 The hours of darkness can be such an interesting time to photograph.
 Everything changes.
 The landscape, the colors and the light all differ from the daytime.

-Even the same locations differ greatly.
-Photographing these settings can be a little challenging, especially if you are not used to it.
+Even the same locations differ a lot.
+These settings can be a little challenging.
+Especially if you are not used to it.

-Your gear may change to different equipment that can handle low light conditions.
-Maybe a tripod could be useful or extra lighting and the techniques that come with it.
+Your gear may change to equipment that can handle low light conditions.
+A tripod could be useful or extra lighting and the techniques that come with it.

-A wide angle lens or smaller aperture can also help.
-In terms of what to shoot, well, you are only limited to your creativity.
+A wide-angle lens or smaller aperture can also help.
+In terms of what to shoot, you are only limited to your creativity.